BionicFramework/Documentation/docs/index.md

 [WebAssembly (WASM)](https://medium.com/mozilla-tech/why-webassembly-is-a-game-changer-for-the-web-and-a-source-of-pride-for-mozilla-and-firefox-dda80e4c43cb)
 in the browser, it is now possible to use languages other than JavaScript to build amazing web apps that run at near native speed.
 This means that
 [many languages](https://github.com/mbasso/awesome-wasm)
-can now share code between frontend and backend without having to compromise computation power and typesafety as often happens in the world of JavaScript.
+can now share code between frontend and backend without having to compromise computation power, typesafety and execution speed as often happens in the world of JavaScript.

 WebAssembly is maturing and will soon provide more functionality such as Garbage Collection, Multi-Threading, and much more.